alexmaccalman/3DPrintedCOVIDShields.io/index.md

 Download the slicing software [Cura](https://ultimaker.com/software/ultimaker-cura).

 ## Step 4: Print test objects.
 The Sovol printer came with an .stl file to test print a 3D XYZ cube.
 Once that works, try printing a toy boat that is a more complicated design.
 You can download the 3DBenchy.stl file for the boat [here](https://www.thingiverse.com/thing:763622/files).
+You will need to use the Cura software to convert .stl files into a .gcode file used by the printer.

 ## Step 5: Print Mask Frames.
 First print one mask.
 Download the .stl file for one frame [here]( https://github.com/alexmaccalman/3DPrintedCOVIDShields.io/raw/master/assests/1_letter_3-hole.stl